keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 * Logging libraries are used to **report errors** and might require file system or network access.
 Logging may necessitate async IO itself so that the program remains performant.
 * **Metrics** are gathered with libraries that require network access, possibly also async IO.
 * **Feature flags and ramps** need to be queried in real-time.
 Error handling modes must be provided in the event that a behavior-modifying query fails.
-* **A/B testing** requires deterministically persisting identities' sessions within their assigned variants.
+* **A/B testing** requires reliably persisting identities' sessions within their assigned variants.
 * **Retries** using exponential back-off must retain their previous retry interval and apply a random jitter in order to calculate their next one.
 :::